Wade Richey: Early life

 Richey began his football career at Carencro High School in Carencro, Louisiana.

 While at Carencro, he converted 24-of-34 field goals, including a 52-yard field goal in 1992 and a 53-yard field goal in 1993.
 Richey also converted a career total of 46-of-49 extra points, while 90 percent of his kickoffs resulted in touchbacks.
 37 of those kickoffs split the uprights.

 At the end of his senior year, Richey was ranked as the number-one kicker in the nation and was named to the USA Today All-American football team.
+He was also named to the Parade All-American team in 1993.
+In addition, he participated in the High School All-American Bowl in Allentown, PA and the LHSCA All-Star Game in Baton Rouge, LA.

+Richey also was named All-District, All-Acadiana, and Class 5A All-State.
+SuperPrep Magazine Named Richey the nation’s top kicker and he was featured on ESPN’s Scholastic Sports in America in August 1993.

 At LSU

-Over 30 universities offered Richey a full athletic scholarship, making him one of the most coveted kicking specialists in high school football history.
+Over 40 universities offered Richey a full athletic scholarship, making him one of the most coveted kicking specialists in high school football history.
 Richey eventually stayed in-state, choosing LSU over Stanford and Notre Dame.

 Richey struggled at LSU, converting just 8-of-23 field goals.
 He was primarily a kickoff specialist at LSU during his freshman and sophomore years but seized the starting role in 1996 as a junior.

 During the 1996 season he set a LSU school record with a 54-yard field goal against Kentucky.

 In the 1997 season, he was responsible for most of the placekicking duties, splitting time with back-up placekicker Danny Boyd.

 Professional career

 After his collegiate career, Richey went undrafted but signed with the Seattle Seahawks for the 1998 preseason.
 Richey's impressive preseason performance with the Seahawks prompted the San Francisco 49ers to claim him off waivers, making him the starter for their season opener.
+Richey’s strong leg on kickoffs - which consistently produced deep kicks and touchbacks despite kicking from the 30 yard line - made him valuable to teams even when his field-goal accuracy fluctuated, helping him maintain roster spots and extend his NFL career.